9 Ways Actors Can Conquer Stage Fright

 This is also a strong way to allow yourself to trust yourself.
 If you jump in and suddenly see you can float, things won’t be as bad as you imagined and this will increase your confidence.

-Improvisation classes are a really terrific way for you to get the ball rolling and if you can fly by the seat of your pants, you will realize that you are having way too much fun to truly give a shit about being afraid to perform.
+Improvisation classes are a really terrific way for you to get the ball rolling and if you can fly by the seat of your pants, you will realize that you are having way too much fun to truly give a damn about being afraid to perform.

 Do Your Worst